paralleldrive/cuid2/README.md

 So what kinds of operations suffer from a non-sequential id?
 Paged, sorted operations.
 Stuff like "fetch me 100000 records, sorted by id".
 That would be noticeably impacted, but how often do you need to sort by id if your id is opaque?
 I have never needed to.
 Modern cloud databases allow you to create indexes on `createdAt` fields which perform extremely well.

-The worst part of K-Sortable ids is their impact on security.
-K-Sortable = insecure.
+The worst part of k-sortable ids is their impact on security. k-sortable = insecure.

 ### The Contenders